Skip to content

 • Business: Current market position, revenue and impact targets, product and marketing strategy, business metrics review

 The same four phases.
 The same loop.
 Applied to any domain, at any scale.
-You already do this intuitively on your best days.
+Most builders run it intuitively on their best days.
 The Genius process makes it deliberate.

 The Supermind Convergence

-The Supermind realm is where all your other realms converge through the Genius process:
+The Supermind realm is where all the other realms converge through the Genius process:

 • Lifestyle (Personal Success): Apply CDAR to health, wealth, and peace simultaneously — the integration creates compounding returns